trashbirdecology/cv/README.md

   synergies, and advance government agency missions.
 - Experience in running, organizing, and serving on multiple peer review panels, including those under a dual anonymous peer review process.
-- Actively worked to bring NASA data, technologies, and capacity into North American wildlife management and conservation, in a community whose organizations often lack the resources necessary to achieve conservation targets.
 - Passionate relationship builder whose efforts have resulting in NASA being a recognized and sought-after partner for achieving wildlife management and conservation goals in North America.